mongodb-university/Bluehawk/docs/docs/use-cases.md

 ```

 You can run Bluehawk on an entire directory, and each file in the repo will be
-copied or transformed to the destination.
+copied or transformed to the output directory.
 This makes it easy to copy one state
 of the entire tutorial source into another repo that learners can clone.